MenuItem207/bond-fire/vision/RUN.md

 - `--roi 0.15 0.25 0.85 0.9` — set a custom active zone (normalized coordinates).
 - `--confidence 0.6` — require a higher detection confidence.
 - `--no-display` — run headless and log state changes in the console.
+- `--broadcast-ip 255.255.255.255` — change the UDP destination (defaults to broadcast).
+- `--broadcast-port 4210` — match the listening port on the ESP32.
+- `--updates-per-second 20` — lower the broadcast rate if the microcontroller struggles to keep up.